 My story is that of a sixth grade reading and language arts teacher whose PTSA offered to buy her classroom sets of books.
-Ever frugal, it just so happened that Harry Potter and the Sorcerer's Stone was the Scholastic Books ninety-nine cent selection that month.
-I knew it was getting some 'buzz,' but honestly, I hadn't paid that much attention.
-I borrowed a copy from our school library, took it home, and read it, in one night, showing up to work exhausted but certain of my PTSA book selection.
+Ever frugal, it just so happened that Harry Potter and the Sorcerer's Stone

-In 2001, right before the movie came out, all things Harry Potter verged at mainstream hysteria and two parents asked to excuse their children from my classroom.
+In 2001, right before the movie came out, all things Harry Potter verged on mainstream hysteria and two parents asked to excuse their children from my classroom.
 The first parent simply asked and was granted, never even meeting with me.
 Had we met, I would have asked them if they'd let their child read the likes of fairy tales or if they would please read the story first before they made the decision (two had changed their mind after reading it in past years).
 But this year, with all the mania surrounding it, I had one parent who wasn't only worried about his own son's soul, but also the souls of the other 100+ kids that I was teaching.

 The first meeting with this gentleman was facilitated by the principal since I spoke very, very little Spanish, he spoke very, very little English and she spoke both well.
-The meeting was typical of year's past: she backed me, told him that his son would get a quality literary unit built around Shiloh, and though he argued a little, he had left somewhat appeased.
+The meeting was typical of year's past: she backed me, told him that his son would get a quality literary unit built around Shiloh, and though he argued a little, he left somewhat appeased.
 I thought.

 I made extra sure his son met with me individually to discuss his lessons - not because a complaining parent should garner more attention from any other student - but because his son was severely struggling in reading and needed a lot of attention.
 I think Shiloh is now, Common Core considered, a third grade title and even as a sixth grade student, he was barely able to read it, let alone complete the assignments without the support of classroom discussion and partner scaffolding.

 Luckily, the students started arriving and I asked the gentleman to please head up to the principal to continue the discussion.
 He was a nice man, he left quietly.
-But that afternoon, when the principal asked to see me, I knew that would be the last year that I would be using Harry Potter and the Sorcerer's Stone as a teaching tool.
-It was fine.
-The movie came out and I typically don't teach literature with a movie tied to it, especially a blockbuster.
-But, the Devil had showed up in my classroom thanks to Harry Potter.
-That Devil is named Censorship.
+But that afternoon, when the principal asked to see me, I knew that would be the last year that I would be using Harry Potter and the Sorcerer's Stone

 Read more about Banned Books Week, Get promotional classroom and library resources at their website: HERE